 Anton enables scientists to perform MD simulations of biomolecular systems nearly two orders of magnitude faster than the previous state of the art (see the Estimating Requested Simulation Resources section).
 To maximize the benefit of Anton to the scientific community, proposed projects should focus exclusively on questions that will be greatly advanced by multi-microsecond MD simulations.
 Special emphasis should be on the need for long continuous trajectories rather than a sampling of many short ones.
 Further, investigators should explain why such long timescales are necessary and important for the molecular system and scientific question under consideration.
 Proposals to run only a large number of shorter simulations will receive a lower ranking in the review process.

-Anton uses specialized hardware to perform molecular dynamics simulations orders of magnitude faster than general-purpose hardware running traditional MD software (see References 1-3 below).
-Importantly, Anton does not run Desmond, AMBER, NAMD, GROMACS, or any other MD simulation software package, although it uses a Desmond structure (DMS) file as an initial input and its trajectory output is compatible with Desmond’s (DTR files).
+Anton uses specialized hardware to perform molecular dynamics simulations orders of magnitude faster than general purpose hardware running traditional MD software (see References 1 and 2 below).
+Importantly, Anton does not run Desmond, AMBER, NAMD, GROMACS, or any other MD simulation software package, although it uses a Desmond structure (Maestro or DMS) file as an initial input and its trajectory output is compatible with Desmond’s (DTR files).
 Each simulation must be built, using tools available at NRBSC, specifically for Anton.

-- Simulations must be standard MD runs in the constant NVE, constant NVT (isothermal), and constant NPT (isothermal, isobaric) ensembles.
-Simulations may use Berendsen or Nose-Hoover thermostats, and may use Berendsen or MTK barostats with isotropic or semi-isotropic scaling.
-Simulation conditions may include the specification of a uniform constant applied electric field.
+- Proposed simulations must be standard MD runs in the NVE, NVT (isothermal), and NPT (isothermal, isobaric) ensembles.
+Simulation conditions may include the specification of a uniform, constant applied electric field.
 Position restraints, on a per atom basis, are allowed.
-Enhanced sampling is also available in three basic forms: (i) simulated tempering with the Nose-Hoover thermostat, (ii) application of a restraint between the centers of mass of groups of atoms, and (iii) application of up to two distinct conformation restraints, each based on the calculation of RMSD (root mean squared deviation) with respect to atomic positions of a given reference structure.
-For restraints in both (ii) and (iii), equilibria and spring constants can be varied during a simulation according to a schedule.
-The total number of atoms involved in either the distance restraint or the RMSD restraints may not exceed 2048.
+Enhanced sampling is also available in three basic forms: (i) simulated tempering, (ii) application of restraints between the centers of mass of (small) groups of atoms, and (iii) application of a conformational restraint based on the calculation of RMSD (root mean squared deviation) to atomic positions of a reference structure(s).

-- The simulation cell must have only right angles (i.e., it must be a cubic or orthorhombic box), and must be a minimum of 45 Angstroms on each side.
-Furthermore, the ratio of the largest side to smallest side must not exceed 1.5:1.
-Applicants with systems shaped such that one dimension of the simulation cell is much larger than the others should contact firstname.lastname@example.org before submitting a proposal.
+- The simulation cell must have only right angles (i.e., a cubic or orthorhombic box).
+Applicants with systems shaped such that one dimension of the simulation cell is much larger than the others should contact before submitting a proposal.

 Applicants may refer to the table below, with benchmarks for a number of systems of various sizes, to estimate the amount of machine time required for their project.
 The actual achievable simulation times, however, may vary even for different molecular systems of similar size.
-No more than a total of 8.14 machine-days (100,000 node hours) will be allocated to any one principal investigator.
-It is anticipated that 10 to 20 allocations will be made at or near 100,000 node-hours, and 30 to 40 allocations will be made at or near 50,000 node-hours.
+No more than a total of 8.14 machine-days (100,000 node-hours) will be allocated to any one principal investigator.
+It is anticipated that 10 to 15 allocations will be made at or near 100,000 node-hours, and 20 to 30 allocations will be made at or near 50,000 node-hours.
 Applicants are encouraged to target their requested resources at one of these levels.
 Note that simulations on Anton will run on all 512 nodes.

 For more details regarding Anton, please see the References.